Oregon-State-4-H/4HRecordBooks/prd.md

 - As a youth, I should be able to log into my individual youth account, so that I can access my individual information.
 - As a mentor, I want to see my youth’s reports, so that I can track their progress and give them feedback when needed.

+#### General Animal Science Record
+- As a youth, I should be able to log my Animal Inventory, so that it shows up in my 4-H project.
+- As a youth, I should be able to log my Equipment Inventory, so that it shows up in my 4-H project.
+- As a youth, I should be able to log my Supplies Inventory, so that it shows up in my 4-H project.
+- As a youth, I should be able to log my Feed Inventory, so that it shows up in my 4-H project.
+- As a youth, I should be able to log Expenses, so that it shows up in my 4-H project.
+- As a youth, I should be able to log data about what is being fed to my animals, so that it shows up in my 4-H project.
+- As a youth, I should be able to log Income, so that it shows up in my 4-H project.
+- As a youth, I should be able to log my Financial Summary, so that it shows up in my 4-H project.
+- As a youth, I should be able to print an automatically generated 4-H Animal Science Record, so that I can hand it in during fair.
+- As a youth I should be able to log into my individual youth account, so that I can access information about my project.
+- As a mentor, I want to see my youth’s project reports, so that I  can track their progress and give them feedback when needed.

 | User Story | Feature | Priority | GitHub Issue | Dependencies |
 | ------ | ------ | ------ | ------ | ------ |
 | As a youth, I should be able to log 4-H Club Involvement, so that it shows up in my 4-H Resume. | 4-H Resume Reporting | High | N/A | Logging and Automatic Report Generation |